aregsar/aregsarblog/blog/2020/laravel-app-with-mail-server-in-docker/index.md

 May 11, 2020 by [Areg Sarkissian](https://aregsar.com/about)

+In this blog post I will show you how to setup a development mail server running in a docker container to capture emails sent by your Laravel application and view those emails in a local web dashboard.

 ## Creating the docker-compose file

-Create a new docker-compose.yml file in the Laravel project root directory:
+First we will create a new `docker-compose.yml` file in the Laravel project root directory:

-> Note: skip to the next section if you already have a docker-compose.yml file in the root directory
+> Note: skip to the next section if you already have a `docker-compose.yml` file in the root directory

 ```bash
 touch docker-compose.yml